jansucan/beginner-os-developer-diary/README.md

 scratch without any significat previous practical experience in an OS internals.

+The aim is to make the implementation simple and as readable as possible.
+Efficiency and speed are not a priority.
+These requirements are often contradictory to simplicity and readability, especially when it comes to beginners.

 If you find grammar mistakes, broken links, or similar errors or you would just like to drop me a line, please write me an [e-mail](https://github.com/jansucan), create an issue, or open a pull